Raymond Terrace & District Historical Society Inc.

 Linking Yesterday with Tomorrow

-Sketchley Pioneer Cottage & Mueseum
+Sketchley Pioneer Cottage & Museum

 The Historical Society is based at the Sketchley Cottage complex, on the Old Pacific Highway about 12 kilometres north of the Hexham Bridge, on the western side of the road adjacent Bettles Park, and the grand old fig trees adjacent to the Cottage, Pedestrian traffic lights & parking areas.